Last updated 14 August 2015

 Australia also has obligations not to return people who face a real risk of violation of certain human rights under the ICCPR, the CAT and the CRC, and not to send people to third countries where they would face a real risk of violation of their human rights under these instruments.
 These obligations also apply to people who have not been found to be refugees.

-For an overview of the key human rights issues that arise from Australia’s approach to asylum seekers and refugees, see the Commission’s recent publication Asylum seekers, refugees and human rights: snapshot report 2013.
+For an overview of the key human rights issues that arise from Australia’s approach to asylum seekers and refugees, see the Commission’s publication Asylum seekers, refugees and human rights: snapshot report 2013.

 Under the Humanitarian Program, Australia accepts a certain number of people every year who are refugees or have special humanitarian needs.
 The Humanitarian Program has two main components: